AnnaStevensDev/TaskBoard/README.md

 # Tools

 NotTrello was created using the Winforms library in Visual Studio, along with the Haley.WPF NuGet package.
-The languages used with this project were C# and XHtml.
+The languages used with this project were C# and Xaml.

 # Images